szczepad/.dotfiles/nvim/README.md

 # Prerequisites

-The following tools will need to be installed externally for all linters and formatters to work:
+The following tools will need to be installed externally for all plugins to work:

 - terraform
+- luajit
+- luarocks